Castle Gurteen de la Poer: History

 The le Poer family claims descent from Sir Robert De Poer, who came to Ireland with Strongbow in 1172.
 King Henry II of England, who, by charter, granted to Robert the City of Waterford, with "the whole province thereabouts;" and made him marshal of Ireland.

 Edmund, 1st Count de la Poer, 18th Lord le Poer and Curraghmore (1841–1915), who commissioned the building of Castle Gurteen de la Poer in 1863, was created 1st Count de la Poer (Papal States) in 1864.
 The Count was High Sheriff of County Waterford in 1879; Private Chamberlain to Pope Pius IX; HM Lord-Lieutenant for the county and city of Waterford, 1909.

 His second son, John William Rivallon, JP, 19th Baron and 2nd Count (1882–1939), was High Sheriff of County Waterford in 1913.
 In 1922 he claimed the barony of Le Poer and Curraghmore, and Committee of Privileges of the House of Lords decided that but for the attainder of John Power in 1691, the claim had been established.

 His eldest son, Edmond Robert Arnold, 20th Baron and 3rd Count, succeeded to the title of 20th Baron le Power and Curraghmore in 1939.
 He sold Castle Gurteen in 1979 to German businessman Günter Rombelsheim, but retained the right to live in the West Wing of the castle.
 He died on 20 November 1995 at age the age of 84.

 Gottfried Helnwein

 In 1998, the artist Gottfried Helnwein purchased Castle Gurteen and began restoration work on the castle and gardens.
 As of 2016, he lives and works there with his family.

 Since Helnwein took residence, the castle has hosted a number of guests.
-These have included a number in the entertainment industry - including Sean Penn, Sir Ben Kingsley, Marilyn Manson, Lisa Marie Presley, Priscilla Presley, Beck, and others.
-Visitors from political circles have included ambassador William S. Farish, speaker of the German parliament Antje Vollmer, and former President of the Seychelles James R. Mancham.
+These have included a number in the entertainment industry, including Sean Penn, Ben Kingsley, Marilyn Manson, Lisa Marie Presley, Priscilla Presley and Beck..
+Politicians who have visited include ambassador William S. Farish, speaker of the German parliament Antje Vollmer and former President of the Seychelles James R. Mancham.

 In December 2005, Marilyn Manson and Dita Von Teese were married in a private non-denominational ceremony at the castle.
 In December 2014, The New York Times featured a 3 page-article about the Helnwein family at Castle Gurteen de la Poer.